vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 ... then the following should be interesting for you:

 ### Vast, modular, open-source library of nodes
 Browse the [Library](../../libraries/overview.md) section to get an overview of the availability of a vast range of different libraries for vvvv, most of which are open-source (some not yet, but only for organisational reasons).
-Apart from the [VL.CoreLib](../../libraries/corelib.md) the 3 biggest to date are:
+Apart from the [VL.CoreLib](../../libraries/corelib.md) the three biggest to date are:
 - VL.Stride: for 3d rendering, shader programming, VR,... based on [Stride](http://stride3d.net)
 - VL.Skia: for 2d rendering, vector graphics export,... based on [Skia](https://skia.org)
 - VL.OpenCV: for computer vision,... based on [OpenCV](http://opencv.org)

-### Export windows applications
+### Export Windows applications
-Any program you build with vvvv can be [exported](../../hde/exporting.md) as a proper windows application.
+Any program you build with vvvv can be [exported](../../hde/exporting.md) as a proper Windows application.
 Other platforms are planned.
 The commercial developer license includes unlimited exports.

 ### Comfortable licensing model
 vvvv is free for non-commercial.
 Simply download, install and use it: